Dave5535/fe-project/README.md

 # Framework

 The back-end uses Java with springboot
-The back-end uses React with Redux
+The front-end uses React with Redux

 # instructions